Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 Another must is the colorful Umbrella alley.

-The Miami-Dade Zoological Park and Gardens which is also known as Zoo Miami is one of the best things to do in Miami for families.
+The Miami-Dade Zoological Park and Gardens, better known as the Zoo Miami is one of the best things to do in Miami for families.

 The zoo has many animal species such as giraffes, zebras, big cats including lions, tigers, and apes such as gorillas monkeys and chimpanzees.